Bere Regis

 Bere Regis (/ˈbɪər ˈriːdʒᵻs/) is a village and civil parish in Dorset, England, situated 6 mi north-west of Wareham.
 In the 2011 census the civil parish had a population of 1,745.

-The village has one shop, a family-owned cheese barn, a post office, and two pubs, The Royal Oak and The Drax Arms.
+The village has one shop, a post office, and two pubs, The Royal Oak and The Drax Arms.
 The parish church is St. John the Baptist Church.
 The village features in the Domesday Book of 1086.

 History

 Woodbury Hill, 0.5 mi east of Bere Regis village, is the site of an Iron Age contour hill-fort, the ramparts of which enclose 12 acre on a flat-topped spur of land.

 The original settlements in the parish were Shitterton, Bere Regis village and Dodding's Farm, which are all sited by the Bere or Milborne Stream.
 Later settlements were small farms in the Piddle Valley to the south, first recorded between the mid 13th and mid 14th centuries.

 Edward I made Bere Regis a free borough and it was an important market town for a long period, though all domestic buildings built before 1600 have since been destroyed by serious fires in the 17th, 18th and 19th centuries.

+In 1905 or 1906, the Bere Regis Arts and Crafts Association was set up by Sarah Bere, who was the wife of the vicar.
+The group's aim was to revitalise the traditional crafts of raffia basket-making and smock-frock-making.
+A smock made by the group was bought by or presented to Queen Alexandra in 1910.
+The association ceased to function about 1919.
+Some smocks made by its members are in the Museum of English Rural Life; they have Dorset buttons.

 Architecture

 Having suffered extensive fires throughout its history, including the most serious in 1777, the village has lost many of its older buildings.
 There is, however, a selection of Georgian and Victorian buildings.
 The nearby hamlet of Shitterton, protected by the Bere River from the fires, still retains an extensive selection of older buildings, predominantly thatch.
-Amongst them is the oldest residential building in the parish; the 550-year-old Honeycombe Cottage.

 The oldest parts of the parish church of St John the Baptist are of the 12th century, but additions were made in the following three centuries.
 The tower is built of stone-and-flint chequerwork, and the timber roof of the nave is said to have been the gift of Cardinal John Morton.
 Features of interest include the arcades, some 16th-century seating and a number of Purbeck marble monuments.
 The Victorian and later stained glass is of poor quality.